 However, parish, probate and tax records offer the possibility of finding evidence of a named forebear as far back as the 17th century, and there’s lots of this kind of data online.
 And while the chances of finding other sources are relatively low, the situation is far from hopeless.

 The 17th century was the era of the Old Poor Law, of the Interregnum, of upheaval and mass migration.
-English courts began sending convicts to the colonies in America and Australia and the 17th century that saw the first Huguenots arrive in Britain.
+English courts began sending convicts to the colonies in America and the first Huguenots arrived in Britain.